 - Created the Ocean Data Portal, an interactive site with hundreds of maps with rich information on marine wildlife, habitats and human activities.
 Ocean planners are using this tool to make smarter decisions and help solve challenges such as adjusting shipping lanes to reduce collisions with whales, or placing potential wind turbines to keep seabirds and marine mammals out of harm’s way.

-- Completed the Mid-Atlantic Regional Ocean Action Plan, which requires state and federal agencies to use the Ocean Data Portal to inform nearly all ocean management decisions.
+- Completed the Mid-Atlantic Regional Ocean Action Plan, which increases coordination and information sharing among state and federal agencies when making all ocean management decisions.

 - Protected 40,000 square miles of deep-sea coral habitat in partnership with the fishing industry, coral scientists, other conservation groups and fishery managers.
 Major fishery regulation changes typically bring intense conflict and litigation—working together, we developed trust and reached consensus on fishery closure boundaries.

-- Protected over 50 species of forage fish from new or expanding fisheries until scientists can determine the effects of their removal on the ecosystem and then set safe harvest levels.
+- Protected over 50 species of forage fish from new or expanding fisheries until the effects of their removal on the ecosystem is determined and safe harvest levels are set.
 Prior to this regulation, new fisheries could be initiated to harvest species at the base of the food web with little oversight.
-The Conservancy helped achieve these historic proactive protections by working strategically with diverse partners, including the region’s recreational fishing industry leaders.
+In addition to the Conservancy, this historic protection is a victory for all involved, including conservation minded fishermen, thoughtful managers, agency scientists, and persistent partners that worked on this for several years.

 - Defended and advanced menhaden fishery reform to ensure that menhaden are managed using ecosystem-based catch limits, allowing profitable harvest while leaving enough prey in the water to meet the needs of humpback whales, striped bass and other predators.
 Thanks to years of effort by the Conservancy and a community of menhaden advocates, the population is rebuilding and recovery has begun, but much work remains to establish permanent science-based regulations.